 Disclaimer: This article is an opinion piece in which we share our predictions for the future.
 It is based on our longstanding industry experience, publicly available information regarding Amazon and conversations with our clients.
 However, it is not based on insider information from people within Amazon.

 This month’s unexpected purchase order interruptions have sent shock waves through the Amazon vendor community.
 Vendors especially are trying to strategize for the future and are looking for answers.
-In this opinion piece, Sellics CEO, Franz Jordan, shares his thoughts, addresses vendor concerns and offers best practice going forward in a changing Amazon landscape.
+In this opinion piece, Sellics CEO, Franz Jordan, shares his thoughts, addresses vendor concerns, and offers best practices going forward in a changing Amazon landscape.